 The best investors carefully analyse the probability of certain outcomes to establish the perfect price to pay for an asset.
-When it comes to Cineworld (LSE: CINE), I think the company’s outcomes are pretty binary at this stage: it will either fail under the crushing weight of its enormous debts or it will continue to bumble along and tread water.
+When it comes to the outlook for Cineworld (LSE: CINE) shares, I think the potential outcomes are pretty binary at this stage: either the company will fail, crushed under the weight of its debts, or it will manage to muddle through and just about survive.

-This conclusion might seem harsh, but in my view, it does not have a lot of options at this stage.
+This conclusion might seem harsh, but in my view, the group does not have a lot of options.

 One of the many legal fights Cineworld has become caught up in over the last couple of years is with former investors of Regal, a US movie theatre operator.
 Cineworld paid $23 per share to snap up the corporation, but US investors have successfully argued that this undervalued the enterprise.
 To placate the litigants, Cineworld agreed to pay $170m to these investors in September last year.
 However, with cash reserves dwindling, management had to ask for an extension to the initial deadline to repay the remaining balance.

 There’s another big legal elephant in the room.
 The firm is battling a near-$1bn damages award after it abandoned its $2.1bn takeover of Cineplex in June 2020.
 Management is in the process of appealing the ruling, but this is yet another threat to the company’s existence.

 Even if Cineworld does manage to wriggle out of these issues, in my opinion, management has its back against a wall.
 The group needs more cash and there are only a few options available to raise the money.